cshah13/baltimore-water-supply/README.md

 3. Calculated the minimum for each distance squared value, used the MATCH function to identify clusters, and calculated the sum of the minimums
 4. Used the Excel Solver function to minimize the sum of minimums, identifying three new cluster rods
 5. Moved clusters into a visualization to identify the number of water stations in each cluster

+### Time Series Analysis
+1. Clean and filter master database in parameter_filtered_data sheet
+2. Transform data into table to facilitate filtering
+3. Delete rows with blank values as well as unused columns
+4. Use VLOOKUP function to identify which cluster each station is associated with
+5. Create separate tables for each cluster, with observations arranged in chronological order
+6. Use AVERAGEIF function to calculate the average level of nitrate/nitrite/nitrogen in each cluster for each year
+7. Plot data using line graphs and stacked bar columns with recommended chart features
+8. Add titles; insert vertical and horizontal axes labels; and adjust axes scales, fonts, colors, and sizes

 ### Geospatial Analysis
 1. Filtered the filtered data from step 2 of Data Collection to separate stations with results >1.99ppm and <1.99ppm, and to include labelled longitude and latitiude coordinates
 3. Converted file to CSV and uploaded file to MapBox